-Florida Women's Basketball Set to Face No. 4 South Carolina - ESPN 98.1 FM / 850 AM WRUF
+Florida Women's Basketball Set To Face No. 4 South Carolina - ESPN 98.1 FM / 850 AM WRUF

 Game Time

-Florida will face off against South Carolina at the Colonial Life Arena Thursday night with tip-off is set for 7 p.m ET.
+Florida plays South Carolina at the Colonial Life Arena with tip-off set for 7 p.m.
 The game is available for streaming on the SEC Network and airs on ESPN 98.1-FM/850-AM WRUF at 6:40 p.m.